-- Visibility timeout: Adjust the timeout your device uses when it is visible to all nearby Bluetooth devices.
+- Visibility timeout: Adjust the timeout your tablet uses when it is visible to all nearby Bluetooth devices.

 - Received files: Open the folder where received Bluetooth files are stored.

-- Rename device: Change the name your device displays when seen by nearby devices.
+- Rename device: Change the name your tablet displays when seen by nearby devices.

-- Help: Access tutorials for your device's Bluetooth feature.
+- Help: Access tutorials for your tablet's Bluetooth feature.

 How would you like to contact us?

 Live Chat support with a Samsung product expert.

 Send us your inquiry and we will respond within 24 hours.